 INHERITING A PROPERTY IN TURKEY

-Therefore, we recommend to make and complete formalities with a testament for the Turkish real property with a notary in your country, as well as to create a similar document with a notary in Turkey.
-Making a will in Turkey only takes one business day and will save your family a lot of troubles.
+Therefore, we recommend making and completing formalities with a testament for the Turkish real property with a notary in your country, as well as creating a similar document with a notary in Turkey.
+Making a will in Turkey only takes one business day and will save your family a lot of trouble.

 The whole procedure is very simple.
 To begin, you should prepare the following documents:

 Copies of the foreign passports of the heirs;

 Four biometric photos of yourself as a property owner;

 You also need to make an agreement in advance with a sworn translator (his assistance will be needed almost the whole day), a notary, and two witnesses.
 Please note that the witnesses must be Turkish citizens.